valancej/documentation/_pro/getting-started/services.md

 ## Timing And Waiting

 One common issue Docker users encounter is around the `links` directive, outlined above and used to orchestrate dependent containers.
-A container orchestrated via `links` does not force the primary container to wait until uptime to proceed.
+A container orchestrated via `links` does not force the primary container to wait until it is ready to proceed.

 This means that often your commands may begin executing before your dependent containers are ready.
 This is particularly problematic and common with databases.